Neelakurinji123/Thinkpad-x230i-OpenCore/README.md

 Before you do anything, please familiarize yourself with basic Hackintosh terminologies and the basic Hackintosh process by throughly reading Dortania guides as linked in `REFERENCES`

-- Creating a macOS installer: refer to [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
+- Creating a macOS Ventura installer: refer to [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 - [**README-HARDWARE**](/Other/README_HARDWARE.md): Requirements before installing.
 - [**README-OTHERS**](/Other/README_OTHERS.md): for post installation settings and other remarks.
+- Upgrade to MacOS Sequoia from Ventura.

 </details>